PixarAnimationStudios/OpenSubdiv/documentation/getting_started.rst

 Making Changes
 ______________

-Direct push access to the OpenSubdiv master repository is currently limited to a small internal development team.
+Direct push access to the OpenSubdiv repository is currently limited to a small internal development team.
 External code should be submitted by sending Git `pull-requests <https://help.github.com/articles/using-pull-requests>`__ from forks of our *dev* branch.